 The train itself was much homier than I expected.
 Our beds, the bottom bunks, served as the common sitting area.
 In between the beds, under the window, was a small table with a container for hot water.
 We brought ramen and snacks for the train, and, once we had cozied up in our beds, we hung out, read, and chatted until it was time for lights out.

-The train ride was about the same length as my flight from Chicago to China, but, unlike the plane ride, I was able to sleep for a solid six hours.
-My mattress and bedding were more comfortable than my bed at Tsinghua and all the cabins were air-conditioned.
-Overall, I would say I much prefer this method of travel over flying.
+The train ride was about the same length as my flight from Chicago to China, but, unlike the plane ride, I was a

 Our train arrived in Xi'an around 5:00 AM.
 We were groggy and slightly delirious, but it was full steam ahead as we wandered around arrivals in search of our tour guide.